alexmagsam/3Screen-CNN/README.md

 ```
 sample_scripts/
 ```
-Several scripts are given as examples on how to train a new CNN using the am_cnn module.
+Several scripts are given as examples on how to train a new CNN using the visikol_cnn module.
 ```
 sample_data/
 ```